p-adic interpolation of automorphic periods for GL(2): Central value formulae and algebraicity

 \section{Central value formulae and algebraicity}

-We include some details about the special value formulae mentioned above for completeness of exposition.
-Keep all of the setup from from the discussion above.
+We now include some details about the special value formulae mentioned above.

-\subsection{Central values for the case of $\epsilon = +1$}
+\subsection{Central values for the case of $k=0$}

-Suppose that $\epsilon = \epsilon(1/2, \pi \times \Omega) = +1$.
-Recall that in this case there exists a quaternion algebra $B$ over $F$ such that (i) $K$ embeds into $B$, (ii) $\pi = \otimes_v \pi_v$ transfers to an automorphic representation $\pi' = \otimes \pi_v'$ on $B^{\times}({\bf{A}}_F)$, and (iii) $\Hom_{{\bf{A}}_K^{\times}}(\pi', \Omega)$ is not identically zero.
-Such a quaternion algebra is in fact determined by the local factors of $\epsilon$ by the theorem of Tunnell and Saito (see \cite[Proposition 1.1]{GP}).
-In this setting, we shall use the formulae of \cite{MaWh} and \cite{FMP} given in Theorem \ref{formula+1} to relate the values $L(1/2, \pi \times \Omega)$ to the automorphic periods $P_{\Omega} (\varphi)$.
-Let us thus define the test vectors and local factors appearing in the formula of Theorem \ref{formula+1} above for completeness of exposition, and then describe briefly the algebraicity properties satisfied by these values.
+Suppose first that we are in the setting of $k=0$ described above.
+Hence, $\epsilon(1/2, \pi \times \Omega) = +1$ for all but finitely many ring class characters factoring through $X$, in which case the corresponding values $L(1/2, \pi \times \Omega)$ are not forced to vanish by the functional equation.
+Recall that in this setting there exists a quaternion algebra $B$ over $F$ such that (i) $K$ embeds into $B$, (ii) $\pi = \otimes_v \pi_v$ transfers to an automorphic representation $\pi' = \otimes \pi_v'$ on $B^{\times}({\bf{A}}_F)$, and (iii) $\Hom_{{\bf{A}}_K^{\times}}(\pi', \Omega)$ is not identically zero.
+In this setting, we use the formulae of \cite{MaWh} and \cite{FMP} described in Theorem \ref{formula+1} to relate the values $L(1/2, \pi \times \Omega)$ to the automorphic periods $P^B_{\Omega}(\varphi)$.
+Let us thus define the test vectors and local factors appearing in the formula of Theorem \ref{formula+1} above to give a complete description, and then describe briefly the algebraicity properties satisfied by these values.